shishima123/laravel-thumbnail/README.md

 # Laravel Document Thumbnail
 This package is used to create thumbnail images for document or image files.
-It supports the following file formats: doc, docx, xls, xlsx, gif, jpg, jpeg, png.
+It supports the following file formats: doc, docx, xls, xlsx, pdf, gif, jpg, jpeg, png.

 ## Requirements
 This package only works on a Linux environment.
 In order to use it, the following libraries must be pre-installed on the Linux environment: